-Together, we took off on an afternoon brew cruise to visit three of the city's 21 microbreweries.
+Together, we took off on an afternoon bicycle brewery tour to visit three of Fort Collin's 21 microbreweries.

 Odell Brewing Co.

-It was a leisurely ride from the hostel to our first brewery, Odell Brewing Co., which was the first craft brewery to open shop in Fort Collins back in 1989.
+It was a leisurely ride from the hostel to our first brewery, Odell Brewing Co., the first craft brewery to open shop in Fort Collins back in 1989.

 I ordered the Classic beer flight, featuring the beers that helped build Odell Brewing Co. into the USA's 34th largest brewer.